chltnqud0/myLeetcode/README.md

 # myLeetcode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+Collection of LeetCode questions to ace the coding interview!
+I aim to solve the problems on [Grind 75](https://www.techinterviewhandbook.org/grind75?weeks=8&hours=8) using Python and Dart.